 1. Overall Description:

-During the discussion in CT3 for UAS_Ph2 stage-3, it was discussed whether the UE can have both A2X and V2X subscriptions that the UE can be provisioned both A2X policy and V2X policy.
+During the discussion in CT3 for UAS_Ph2 related contributions, it was discussed whether the UE can have both A2X and V2X subscriptions simultaneously, so that the UE can be provisioned both A2X policy and V2X policy at the same time.
 Thus, CT3 would like to ask SA2 to provide answer for following question.

-Question: Whether the UE can have both A2X and V2X subscription so that the UE can be provisioned both A2X policy and V2X policy.
+Question: Whether the UE can have both A2X and V2X subscription simultaneously, so that the UE can be provisioned both A2X policy and V2X policy at the same time.

 2. Actions: